Esther-Guo/check-token-balance/README.md

 # Web3 Get Balance Example

-In this example we connect our MetaMask wallet with Web3.js and extract the balance of Ether & different ERC20 tokens.
+This example builds upon this [repo](https://github.com/etereo-io/web3-example).

-You can read more about it in our [blog post](https://blog.etereo.io/how-to-read-the-balance-of-your-metamask-wallet-with-web3-js-6d4c4c364225)
+In the demo, you can connect your MetaMask wallet with Web3.js and extract the balance of Ether & different ERC20/ERC721 tokens.